Sustainable supply chains

 SAFETY AND QUALITY ASSESSMENT SYSTEM

-SABIC uses the Safety and Quality Assessment System (SQAS), among other schemes, to help identify performance gaps and areas for improvement among logistics service providers, identifying the best performers.
+SABIC utilizes the Safety and Quality Assessment System (SQAS) to assess LSP performance gaps and areas for improvement.

 CHEMICAL DISTRIBUTION INSTITUTE

-SABIC uses the Chemical Distribution Institute (CDI) scheme to ensure that maritime logistics service providers are meeting industry expectations for safety, security, and quality performance when it comes to chemical transportation and storage.
+SABIC uses the Chemical Distribution Institute (CDI) scheme to ensure that maritime logistics service providers meet industry expectations for safety, security, and quality in chemical transportation and storage.
+SABIC’s participation in CDI helps to manage risks.